 And there is nothing positive about that.

-Dr. Elayne Daniels is a psychologist in MA who is passionate about helping people feel more comfortable in their bodies.
-She also works with people who identify as Highly Sensitive.
+Dr. Elayne Daniels is a psychologist, consultant, and international coach in MA who is passionate about helping people feel more comfortable in their bodies.
+She also works with people who identify as Highly Sensitive and with individuals in eating disorder recovery.
 Contact her here.

 Posted in Overcoming Body Image Issues